yangdanny97/chocopy-python-compiler/README.md

 AOT compiler for Chocopy, written entirely in Python.
 [Chocopy](https://chocopy.org/) is a subset of Python 3.6 that is used for Berkeley's compilers course, and has a reference compiler written in Java.

-This compiler matches the functionality of the first 2 passes (parsing & typechecking) Chocopy's reference compiler implementation, and outputs the AST in a JSON format that is compatible with the reference implementation.
-Additionally, this compiler contains 2 backends not found in the reference implementation:
+This compiler includes a frontend and a backend.
+The frontend matches the functionality of the first 2 passes (parsing & typechecking) Chocopy's reference compiler implementation, and outputs the AST in a JSON format that is compatible with the reference implementation.
+The compiler currently supports 2 backends, which are not found in the reference implementation:
 - Untyped Python 3 source code
 - JVM bytecode, formatted for the Krakatau assembler